-The Southtowns Rural Preservation Company is a locally based organization established as a 501(c) (3) non-profit corporation on April 22, 1986.
+The Southtowns Rural Preservation Company is a locally-based organization established as a 501(c) (3) non-profit corporation on April 22, 1986.
 The SRPC was created to serve as a catalyst for community development in the rural southern portion of Erie County.

-NYS Affordable Housing Corporation requires a lien be placed on the property being repaired.
-If a property which received assistance under the SRPC home repair program is sold or transferred prior to lien release, the entire grant amount is to be repaid in full.
+NYS Affordable Housing Corporation requires a lien to be placed on the property being repaired.
+If a property that received assistance under the SRPC home repair program is sold or transferred prior to lien release, the entire grant amount is to be repaid in full.
 The term of the lien is based upon the amount of the grant: up to $5000 is a 2-year lien; $5001 to $10,000 is a 5-year lien; $10,001 or more is a 10-year lien.

 Income Guidelines – Eligibility for the program will be determined from total gross household income.
 The amount and type of assistance provided to a household will depend on the income of the household.
 The low and very low-income limits are included below.

 Maximum assistance through the Southtowns RPC will not exceed $15,000 per residence.
 No repayment is required unless the house is sold within the period of the lien or the home is no longer occupied by the homeowner.